Ok, who are we talking about here, Dr. Green or Agent X?

 But naturally, pretty much all the people who use it are trying to pass a drug test.
 We’ll go into the Dr. Greens Agent X review – including the ingredients and share some experiences of people who used it – to determine if Agent X synthetic urine can actually be used to beat a drug test.
 Also, we’re evaluating how well does it perform at that job.

-Additionally, you can check how well does the Agent X rank on the list of the best synthetic urines today.
+However, be sure to check how Agent X compares to the best synthetic urines today – it’s not exactly on the top of the list of the best synthetic urines today.

 Of course, synthetic urine should only be used for your own drug test, not the administered ones.